Robin Hood, Robin Hood riding through the glen (again)…

 Comic scenes included fabulous fun moments with Hood and John finding themselves not as fit as they used to be after scaling a wall.
 There’s also more than a few actors commenting on their old age in throwaway lines.
 In comparison, there are more touchingly romantic and dramatic bits, such as when Marian discovers her previously fit lover’s body scarred from his battles and he finds she attempted suicide when he left.

-Hepburn also had a multi layered role, with her first scene with Connery one that made me sob.
-On seeing Robin and him recognising her, its a beautiful heartfelt moment.
-The looks given of pure love.
+Hepburn also had a multi-layered role, with her first scene with Connery one that made me sob.
+On seeing Robin and him recognising her, it’s a beautiful heartfelt moment.
+The looks given between this pair are of pure love.

 It’s then you thank the casting director for casting this pair, with Hepburn taking the role to show what happened after Robin and Marian’s they lived happily after.
 She thought it a “poetic idea” to find out the rest of this legend.
 This swiftly followed by a comic moment this nun swearing on seeing her one time love then hastily adding a Hail Mary.